graphql/graphql-spec/spec/Section 4 -- Introspection.md

   ofType: __Type
   # may be non-null for custom SCALAR, otherwise null.
   specifiedByURL: String
-  # should be non-null for INPUT_OBJECT only
+  # should be non-null for INPUT_OBJECT and OBJECT only
   oneOf: Boolean
 }